-Learn more about the Animal Law & Policy Program at Harvard Law School
+Learn more about the Brooks McCormick Jr. Animal Law & Policy Program at HLS

 In 2019 we launched the Animal Law & Policy Clinic to provide students with direct hands-on experience in animal advocacy on behalf of farmed animals, wildlife, animals used in research, entertainment, and in other forms of captivity, using strategies including litigation, legislation, administrative practice, and policy-making.